weewx/weewx/docs/devnotes.md

 code.

 Most modern code editors, such as Eclipse, or PyCharm, have the ability to automatically format code.
-Resist the temptation and *don\'t use this feature!* Two reasons:
+Resist the temptation and *don't use this feature!* Two reasons:

 -   Unless all developers use the same tool, using the same settings, we